Rights After A Motorcycle Accident

 - A time limit or “statute of limitations” may be set in your state from the time the accident occurs and the time that you must come forward with your lawsuit.
 This varies from state-to-state, but some states have as little as two years.

 Because of these special considerations, it is important that you consult with an experienced attorney who can inform you of all of the laws in your area.
-The lawyers at Wolf & Pravato have extensive experience in negligence cases of this type and will be happy to consult with you about your options.
+The lawyers at the law offices of Wolf & Pravato have extensive experience in negligence cases of this type and will be happy to consult with you about your options.